 Grab one of these Grow Write Guild badges to add to your site’s sidebar.
 Just copy the link code beside the badge you like.

 What qualifies as a garden?
 A backyard, a rooftop, a community garden or allotment plot, a balcony or terrace, a container next to the back door, a windowsill box, a houseplant… There are no limits.

 Do I have to have a blog to become a member?
 No, you can write your responses on any sort of website, or elect to go totally private and never show them publicly.
 It’s up to you.

 Is there a membership fee?
 No, it is free of charge.
 However, I would greatly appreciate support in the following forms: 1.
 Your participation 2.
 Linking back to individual prompts or this page 3.
-Placing a graphic on your website or blog 4.
-Social media mentions [Please use the hashtag #GrowWriteGuild] 5.
+Feedback regarding how these have worked or not worked for you so far 4.
+Placing a graphic on your website or blog 5.
+Social media mentions [Please use the hashtag #GrowWriteGuild] 6.
 Buy a club t-shirt.

 Can I be a member if I don’t have a garden?
 Sure, although it may make some of the prompts difficult to respond to.
 You can always try writing about a garden you once had or one you would like to have.
 It can even be an imaginary garden if you want.
 We’re easy.

 Do I have to write a response to every prompt?
 No, it’s completely your call whether you want to follow along with all of the prompts or just a few of them.